ieee-vgtc/ieeevis.org/content/info/inclusion-and-diversity/viskids-child-care-grants.md

 ### Support VISKids

 If you are interested in being a VISKids supporter, please contact [supporters@ieeevis.org](mailto:supporters@ieeevis.org).

+## VISKids Events

+### VISKids Room
+Throughout the duration of the conference, VISKids will have a room for meetings, discussions, play, and personal considerations (e.g., nursing).
+Kids are very welcome and encouraged to come hang-out!

+### VISKids Hello
+At the beginning of the conference, we will have a short gathering to inform about the VISKids grants and activities.
+The VISKids co-chairs will answer all questions.
+Everyone is welcome.

+### VISKids Community
+We share further information with the VISKids Community in an [online document](https://docs.google.com/document/d/1S5nkD4exOvY2hDn747RXfVjJCype4Co5iKYAutsT2WY/edit?usp=sharing).
+We invite you to participate and share your ideas and tips.

 **NOTE: There will be no conference sponsored childcare services on-site at the meeting or satellite events.
 The conference does not sanction or recommend specific childcare providers, and does not assume responsibility or liability for childcare services of any sort.
 It is the responsibility of the parent(s) to thoroughly investigate all childcare providers.**